-Gillette Children’s Specialty Healthcare is accredited by the American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC) and is proud to offer clinical internship programs for Master students in orthotics and prosthetics.
+Gillette Children’s Specialty Healthcare is accredited by the American Board for Certification in Orthotics, Prosthetics & Pedorthics (ABC) and is proud to offer clinical internship programs for Master students in orthotics and prosthetics (O & P).

-The internship will fulfill the clinical experience required by O & P Master's degree programs accredited by the Commission of Accreditation of Allied Health Education Programs (CAAHEP).
-CAAHEP experience is needed prior to starting a National Commission on Orthotic and Prosthetic Education (NCOPE) residency program and taking the ABC certification exams.
+The internship may fulfill the clinical experience required by O & P Master's degree programs accredited by the Commission of Accreditation of Allied Health Education Programs (CAAHEP).
+Clinical experience is needed prior to starting a National Commission on Orthotic and Prosthetic Education (NCOPE) residency program and taking the ABC certification exams.

 What to Expect

-During the internship, students will have the opportunity to observe and/or assist certified orthotists and prosthetists in evaluating, molding, or fitting patients and adjusting various types of custom and off–the-shelf devices.
+During the internship, students will have the opportunity to observe and/or assist certified orthotists and prosthetists in evaluating, molding, or fitting patients with and adjusting various types of custom and off–the-shelf devices.
 As a clinical intern, you’ll also have the opportunity to complete supervised projects that expand your knowledge and skill level.

 Projects might focus on: